niccokunzmann/decentral-city-vpn/README.md

-# decentral-city-vpn
+# Decentral Community VPN

-A decentral city and community VPN for Freifunk
+A decentral city and community VPN for Freifunk.